-So is it weird that I feel like the blue whale is one of my totem animal or in other words, my spirit animal?
+So is it weird that I feel like the blue whale is one of my totem animals or, in other words, my spirit animal?
 Well, take a quick look and see what that means.

-The whale-spirt symbolizes depth, strong family ties, emotions, creativity, solitude, compassion, intuition, imagination, and knowledge.
-I am an odd bird, and I will be the first one to admit that.
-I have known since the age of 9 that I loved whales and that love has only expanded with age!
+The whale spirit symbolizes depth, strong family ties, emotions, creativity, solitude, compassion, intuition, imagination, and knowledge.
+I am an odd bird and will be the first to admit that.
+I have known since the age of 9 that I loved whales, and that love has only expanded with age!

 End of Tour

 We had such a spectacular time!
 Can you believe all of the marine mammals we saw?
-The largest animal to ever live, the blue whale, about 100 short-beaked common dolphins, several Pacific bottlenose dolphins, a handful of harbor seals and several California sea lions.
+The largest animal to ever live is the blue whale, about 100 short-beaked common dolphins, several Pacific bottlenose dolphins, a handful of harbor seals, and several California sea lions.
 Boy, what an epic day for this Cancer birthday girl!

 So what did you think?
 Have you ever been out whale watching in Southern California before?
 What did you see?
 Have you been whale watching anywhere else in the world?
 I would love to hear about it.
 Please feel free to leave any questions or comments that you may have down below.
 I have also made a short video of our adventure, so please check it out!